From Abracadabra to Zombies | View All

 slippery slope fallacy

-The slippery slope fallacy occurs when one asserts, without providing any evidence to support the assertion, that a chain of horrible events will follow the taking or not taking of some action.
-The slippery slope fallacy is a type of begging the question: the arguer assumes that the horrible chain of events will occur, but offers no proof.
+The slippery slope fallacy occurs when one asserts, without providing any evidence to support the assertion, that an event or chain of events will follow the taking of some action you object to.
+The slippery slope fallacy is a type of begging the question: the arguer assumes that the event or chain of events will occur, but offers no proof.

 This fallacy is usually combined with an appeal to fear.
-The more horrible the chain of events described, the better the chance that this fallacy will work on uncritical minds.
+The more horrible the event or chain of events described, the better the chance that this fallacy will work on uncritical minds.

 Slippery slope arguments are common in politics when arguing against a proposed law.
 For example: